 - Early retirees face a period without the base support provided by Social Security and Medicare.
 They must plan a “bridge budget” to compensate for this time period where income will be lower, and expenses higher.

 - Early retirement requires you to build a perpetual income stream; your assets must last so long that essentially no principal can be spent – only income.

 - Early retirement is all about lifestyle – not budgeting, income planning, and investing.
 Make sure you get a life beyond the pro-leisure circuit, because you are going to be living it for a very long time.

 In summary, early retirement is one of my favorite subjects.
 It was my life dream that I have been living real-time since 1997.

 All the lessons shared above are based on my personal experience from walking the talk.

-If you share this life dream, then maybe it’s time you consider early retirement coaching with someone who understands the subject intimately.
-You’ll be able to accelerate your progress and shorten your learning curve in achieving this very desirable goal.
+If you share this life dream, then maybe it's time you consider strategic, actionable wealth planning with someone who understands the subject intimately.
+You'll be able to accelerate your progress and shorten your learning curve in achieving this very desirable goal.